|Ackerville Baptist Church of Christ|

 July 22, 1915 – The Monroe County Fair Association’s executive committee met in Monroeville on this Thursday and agreed to hold the Monroe County Fair on Oct.
 19-21 of that year.

-July 22, 1918 – During World War I, Army PFC John Henry Privett of Lower Peachtree was killed in action.
+July 22, 1918 – During World War I, Army PFC John Henry Privett, 23, of Lower Peachtree was killed in action.
+Born on May 1, 1895, he was buried at Liberty Cemetery.

-July 22, 1926 - Babe Ruth caught a baseball at Mitchell Field in New York.
-The ball had been dropped from an airplane flying at 250 feet.
+July 22, 1926 - Babe Ruth caught a baseball at Mitchell Field in New York that had been dropped from an airplane flying at 250 feet.

 July 22, 1932 – Herbert farmer G.R.
-Stinson brought the first open bolls of cotton of the 1932 crop into The Courant office.
+Stinson brought the first open bolls of cotton of the 1932 crop into The Evergreen Courant’s office.

 July 22, 1932 – Welcome Church, located about one mile from Travis Bridge on U.S. Highway 31, was destroyed by a tornado around 4 p.m.